General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 You can just look at your uni’s website or Gumtree for vacancies.
 In my department, there’re kitchen helper job (I helped as a server for Christmas lunch last time), clean room cleaning job, and printer help job, so there are actually a lot of them if you’re looking closely.
 There’re sometimes vacancies for Indonesian tour guides/ translators advertised in PPI or other Indonesian community.
 If you like cooking and there are sizeable Indonesian population nearby, you can also offer a cooking service.
 Likewise with computer tinkering and hair cutting and other skills.

 Look into what’s available and what your need is.
 If you have campus internet, and you have wi-fi installed in your dormitory already, do you need unlimited internet on your phone?
-Generally, if you have internet in your flat and at the campus, your phone internet will mostly be used for maps and general messaging outside.
+Generally, if you have internet in your flat and on your campus, your phone internet will mostly be used for maps and general messaging outside.
 I ended up using PAYG service for that (I use Three.
 My 10 GBP balance had lasted for 9 months (update: and counting) already.
 I also use a 3 scheme of free 200 MB/month but it needs new SIM card and the promotion period has ended so I don’t think you can have it now).
 Don’t forget to look at the signal coverage around your area as well.
 Indonesian students usually use Giffgaff PAYG or goodybags or Three.
 If you have your address already, you can have the card sent to your address when you arrive in the UK (which is pretty neat, I can pop the SIM card straight after I came in the flat, which is miles away from provider’s booth).
 If you’re planning to travel to other countries a lot, I indeed suggest this provider, because of its Feel at Home scheme, works even in USA and Indonesia.